pudly/schmopera-hugo/content/articles/feminism-confetti-ateliers-triplebill.md

 ---
-title: "Feminism & confetti: Atelier's triple-bill"
+title: "Feminism &amp; confetti: Atelier&#039;s triple-bill"
 ---

 Though the two short operas have been in [Opera Atelier](/scene/companies/opera-atelier/)'s repertory for nearly all of their 33 seasons, Charpentier's *Actéon* and Rameau's *Pygmalion* have been paired together for the first time in the current double-bill at the Elgin Theatre.
 And it's likely that I was among the many people in the audience who had never seen either opera before, period.